beakerbrowser/site-schema.org/README.md

 ![Draft](https://img.shields.io/badge/Draft-In%20progress-yellow.svg)

-Site schemas are a machine-readable description format used to validate and describe the file and folder structures of websites.
+Site schemas are a machine-readable description format used to validate and describe the file structures of websites.
 They may offer additional annotations for user interfaces and for enforcing permissions.

 Links: